Doctor Eggman: Television

 In Sonic X, Dr. Eggman (which he is usually referred to as in this series, though his real last name in-universe is Robotnik as in the games), is as always the primary antagonist throughout Seasons 1 and 2.
-In the premiere episode, Eggman, alongside his lackey robots Deco, Boco, and Bokkun, have collected the Chaos Emeralds and kidnapped Cream the Rabbit for an unknown scheme, only for Sonic to confront him and damage his latest machine.
+In the premiere episode, Eggman, alongside his lackey robots Decoe, Bocoe, and Bokkun, have collected the Chaos Emeralds and kidnapped Cream the Rabbit for an unknown scheme, only for Sonic to confront him and damage his latest machine.
 The malfunctioning device induces an explosive domed variant of Chaos Control that accidentally transports Eggman, Sonic, and Sonic's friends from their own world Mobius to Earth.
 Eggman then endeavors to take over Earth instead, only to constantly be foiled by Sonic and Co., now joined by human boy Chris Thorndyke and his family and friends.
 In the second season, which adapts the events of Sonic Adventure, Sonic Adventure 2, and Sonic Battle, Eggman discovers the existence of the ancient entity Chaos and frees it only to be betrayed by it, leaving Super Sonic to defeat and pacify it.
 Later on, Eggman discovers the Ultimate Lifeform, Project Shadow, hidden in a G.U.N. facility, revealed as a hedgehog resembling Sonic named Shadow.
 Eggman and Shadow find and reactivate a hidden space station known as the Space Colony ARK.
 Here, it is revealed that Professor Gerald Robotnik is his grandfather and that Earth was his homeworld, having at sometime in the past traveled to Mobius and sought to conquer it, leading to his ongoing conflict with Sonic and Co..
 Eggman again tries to use the Chaos Emeralds to power the ARK's Eclipse Cannon in order to threaten the Earth into surrendering to his rule, only to trigger a failsafe put in place by a vengeful Gerald to activate and crash the ARK into the Earth and cause a mass extinction event, leading Shadow and Sonic to team up and destroy the BioLizard, the prototype Ultimate Lifeform who means to see Gerald's revenge through.
 In the final season, Eggman returns to Mobius with Sonic and friends with intent to resume his campaigns for conquering Mobius, only to reluctantly joins forces with Sonic and his friends to fight a mechanical alien menace known as the Metarex.
 This incarnation of Eggman is voiced by Chikao Ōtsuka in the Japanese version, and by Mike Pollock in the English dub.